senocak/Dynamic-Scheduled-Tasks/README.md

 This format is designed for clarity and portability, not high-volume logging.
 For heavy logs, forward to a dedicated log sink.

 ### Scheduling Logic
 - Uses `CronExpression.parse(cron)` to compute `nextRunTime` on schedule/after run.
 - `TaskScheduler.schedule` with a `CronTrigger` executes the job on schedule.
 - Changing a job’s `cronExpression` via API cancels any prior schedule and registers a new one.

-### REST API (IDs are UUIDs)

-- `GET /jobs`: List all jobs (name is presented as `<JobClassSimpleName>:<id>` for readability).
-- `GET /jobs/{id}`: Fetch one job.
-- `PUT /jobs/{id}/start`: Run immediately with optional params body.
-- `PUT /jobs/{id}/stop`: Mark a running job as stopped (status→SCHEDULED, isRunning=false).
-- `PUT /jobs/{id}`: Update cron/trigger type and reschedule if changed.
-You can also toggle `enabled` via payload if you extend the DTO accordingly.
-- `DELETE /jobs/{id}`: Remove job from memory and persistence.
-- `GET /jobs/triggers`: List easy trigger presets with display names and cron expressions.
-- `POST /jobs/save`: Force-save all in-memory jobs to `jobs.json`.

-All endpoints return JSON.
-IDs uniquely address job instances; multiple instances of the same class are supported.

 ### Adding a New Job
 1. Create a class extending `JobTask` and annotate with `@Component`:
    - Override `execute(params)` with your business logic.
    - Optionally set a default `cronExpression` and `enabled = true` to start scheduled.